-Åll part-time students in the Faculty of Science and all full-time and part-time students in the Science course are required to complete an enrolment form in the last fortnight of third term setting out the subjects they expect to take in the following year.
-The forms may be obtained from the graduate assistant to the Dean (Miss Ayre, School of Applied Psychology) or from the office of the School of Chemistry (Mr. A. Funnell).
-An appointment will then be made to complete enrolment during Enrolment Week at the beginning of the academic year in accordance with the special arrangements made by the individual schools.
+All part-time students in the Faculty of Science and all full-time and part-time students in the Science course are required to complete an enrolment form in the last fortnight of third term setting out the subjects they expect to take in the following year.
+The forms may be obtained from the graduate assistant to the Dean (Miss Ayre, School of Biological Sciences) or from the office of the School of Chemistry (Mr. A. Funnell).
+An appointment will then be made to complete enrolment in accordance with the special arrangements made by the individual schools.
 These arrangements are published in the booklet, "Enrolment Procedure for Later Year Students".

-A late fee of $\pounds 1$ will be incurred by students failing to enrol during Enrolment Week.
+A late fee of £1 will be incurred by students failing to enrol during Enrolment Week.